Deploy F5 BIG-IP Virtual Edition VM in Azure

 - Detailed monitoring: Off

 - Boot diagnostics Enable with custom storage account.
-This feature allows connection to the BIG-IP secure shell (SSH) interface via the Serial Console option in the Azure portal.
+This feature allows connection to the BIG-IP secure shell (SSH) interface via the Serial Console option in the Microsoft Entra admin center.
 Select an available Azure storage account.

 - For Identity: